sgorgun/breadth-first-search-task-python/README.md

 # Breadth-first search
 Set of programming assignments that are designed to test knowledge of BFS traversal for graphs.

-## Problem 1: Calculate number of connectivity components in undirected graph
+## Problem 1: Calculate number of connectivity components in an undirected graph

-Given number of vertices `n` and graph edges (adjacency dictionary) `edges` for undirected graph, write a function to caclculate number of connectivity components.
+Given the number of vertices `n` and graph edges (adjacency dictionary) `edges` for an undirected graph, write a function to caclculate the number of connectivity components.
 Vertices are enumerated from `0` to `n-1`.

 **Example 1:**